VinceKaars/TECH2019/README.md

 ## Instructions

-Download all the files and upload them to your virtual machine..
+Download all the files and upload them to your virtual machine.

 Use `node app.js` to launch the application.